Nexus-Organization-Infosec/Virustotal-Autouploader/README.md

 <img width="586" height="494" alt="image" src="https://github.com/user-attachments/assets/86916c48-1f06-4064-8221-54329a755cc4" />

-Sometimes you might need to click yourself through an "I am a robot" Captcha, but that should not occur many times.
+NOTE: Sometimes you might need to click yourself through an "I am a robot" Captcha, but that should not occur many times.

 How to Install:
 1. Download or clone this repository to your local machine.